mfanselmo/University-projects/ITD/readme.md

 [Node.js]: v12.16.1 (used to develop) or higher.

 NPM (node package manager): v6.13.4 (used to develop) or higher

+for installing the needed packages, use: `npm install`
 ### Frontend tools:
 - Create React App: A toolkit that gives the foundations to the web application, with everything
 - needed for basic development.
 When running this tool, a Single Page Application (SPA) is created.